ceph/ceph/doc/rados/operations/crush-map.rst

 .. note:: The generated CRUSH map doesn't take your larger grained failure domains into account.
-So you should modify your CRUSH map to account for larger grained failure domains such as racks, rows, data centers, etc.
+So you should modify your CRUSH map to account for larger grained failure domains such as chassis, racks, rows, data centers, etc.